 The question is on 1 Corinthians 15:29.
-Paul speaks about baptism of the dead as if it is an accepted practice in the Christian church.
-Can you tell me what he is referring to?
-Thanks so much.
+Paul speaks about baptism for the dead as if it is an accepted practice in the early Christian church.
+To what he is referring?

-The passage of scripture you are referring to is included in the following verse:
+The passage of scripture you are referring to is the following verse:

 Otherwise, what will those do who are baptized for the dead?
 If the dead are not raised at all, why then are they baptized for them?
 (NASB) 1 Cor.
 15:29